ScarletsFiction/Scarlets/README.md

 Scarlets is a web framework for PHP that can help you build a website with API and another build-in system.
 This framework have a lazyload on it's system, so you can select which system that you want to use to keep your website in a high performance state.

-Scarlets have a build-in traffic monitor for any hacking activity or another security problem.
-And it will suggest you a security option if you have a backdoor on your system.

 ## Installation instruction

 Clone/download this repository and put it on a folder